-The tag identity provides information on the product and allow to identify each product configuration in term of features included or not in each specific product configuration.
+The tag identity provides information on the product and allow to identify each product configuration in terms of features included or not in each specific product configuration.

-Focus on the tag identity dedicated to module features:
+Focus on the tag identity dedicated to modules features

-Feature FLag - Fea atı ıre Fl aε 3 - Feature Flag - Feature Flag -

-Optional features C ryp to Со nf ig Cr yp to Сс nf ig Fe atı ure e C on fig Following features ès

-/ Field (extarct from identity tag) l· yt e A 1 \perp b yt e E 3 byte 1 byte 2
+Optional features / Field (extract from identity tag) Crypto features byte A Crypto features byte B (to f byt ures S Crypto features byte 2

 bit 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8 1 2 3 4 5 6 7 8

-ECC 1
+ECC х

-HMAC 1 1

-RSA 1
+RSA х

-RSA-DH 1
+RSA-DH х

-RSA-OBKG 1 Γ
+RSA-OBKG х

-RSA 4K 1

-PACE common 1
+PACE common х

-PACE DH 1
+PACE DH х

-PACE ECC 1
+PACE ECC Х

-Linker 1
+Linker х

-ISM 1
+ISM х

-Etravel 1
+Etravel х

-EAC/GAP 1
+EAC/GAP х

-Biometry 1
+Biometry х

+HMAC х

-Table 1: MAV 4.0.1 Features configuration
+Table 1: MAV 4.1 Features configuration

 Note: X with value 1 when the feature is available, X with value 0 when the feature is not available.
-Note: During platform evaluation, all features are activated.
-For a given configuration, only activated features are considered for definition of the TSF scope.
-As example, for TOE with PACE, at least PACE features are activated.

-The TOE and the product differ, as further explained in Architecture of the product:
+The TOE and the product differ, as further explained in Architecture of the product

-- The TOE is the JCS open platform of the MultiApp V4.0.1 product with PACE secure channel, - The MultiApp V4.0.1 product also includes applets.
+- The TOE is the JCS open platform of the MultiApp V4.1 product. - The MultiApp V4.1 product also includes applets.